 - Health literacy – includes: the capacity of individuals to obtain, process and understand basic health information and services needed to make appropriate health decisions

-- Self-awareness of physical and mental condition – includes: knowing your body mass index (BMI), cholesterol level, blood pressure; engaging in health screening.
+- Mental Wellbeing – includes: knowing your body mass index (BMI), cholesterol level, blood pressure; engaging in health screening.

 - Physical activity – practicing moderate intensity physical activity such as walking, cycling, or participating in sports at a desirable frequency.

 - Healthy eating – includes: having a nutritious, balanced diet with appropriate levels of calorie intake.

 - Risk avoidance or mitigation – includes: quitting tobacco, limiting alcohol use, getting vaccinated, practicing safe sex, using sunscreens.

 - Good hygiene – includes: washing hands regularly, brushing teeth, washing food.

 - Rational and responsible use of products, services, diagnostics and medicines – includes: being aware of dangers, using responsibly when necessary.

 The focus of the International Self-Care Foundation is on self-care in the preservation of wellness in healthy people, to help prevent the epidemic of lifestyle diseases.
 This is where the greatest need lies currently.
 However, it is important to emphasise that self-care is also essential for people with an existing disease condition, and this is also sometimes referred to as ‘self-management’ of the condition.